sanjarcode/sanjarcode/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-Disclaimer 😄: Links can waste your time, so be careful.
+Hey 😄: Links can waste your time, so be careful.
 Hover to see video durations.

 ### About me
 - Data Structures and Algorithms are free entertainment for my brain